 How to launch a new website: 5 live sites and 5 top tips

-As a busy web development company, we can sometimes be so immersed in the day-to-day activity of designing and developing websites and web applications that we lose track of just how much we achieve.
+As a busy web design company in Cardiff, we can sometimes be so immersed in the day-to-day activity of designing and developing websites and web applications that we lose track of just how much we achieve.

 Over the last few months, we’ve finalised a number of projects and launched six new websites for our clients.

 In a previous blog, we looked at what happens after a website goes live and detailed the processes that we go through but there are also things that a business can do to ensure a successful website launch of NASA-like proportions.

 In this blog, we’ll revisit the sites that we’ve launched and also share a few of our tips on how to achieve an effective website launch.